 Do you know what it takes to be a great Product Leader?
-In this post, you’ll learn about the 4 Pillars of Product Leadership and discover key skills that can take your career from good to great.
+In this post, you’ll learn the Four Pillars of Product Leadership and discover key skills that can take your career from good to great.

 Believe it or not, the secret sauce of Product Leadership can be distilled down to four core pillars.
 Mastering them can propel you from being good to being great.
 The four pillars of Product Leadership are:

-Technology and business are the first skills we hear around Product Leadership.
+Technology and business are often the first skills we hear around Product Leadership.
 I’m always surprised that soft skills are usually an afterthought.
-In most organizations, Product Managers are often individual contributors, so we rely on soft skills to get the job done.
-Like any other skill, soft skills are something you can learn and practice.
+In most organizations, Product Managers are individual contributors, so you need to rely on soft skills to get the job done.
+Like anything else, soft skills are something you can learn and practice.

 Communication is one of the core strengths of Product Leaders.
 We are responsible for selling the product vision and making sure everyone, from developers to executives, is on the same page.
 In general, the better you communicate, the easier your job will be.
 Here are some areas I recommend focusing on: